 I’m obsessed with eyebrows—as a fact, that's been well-documented.
 I’m fascinated with testing the best products and finding the most natural-looking shape, that’s a given, but I’ve lately also found myself equally as interested in researching their history.

 “Oftentimes eyebrows have cowlicks just like we have on our head.
 This is more likely to happen if you have wavy or curly hair, although it can also happen on those with straight hair.
 This is especially important to know because when you are trimming the brows, you need to trim in the direction that the hairs are growing.
 When you isolate a cowlick, you must notice the wave pattern or the direction it's growing in and work accordingly.” —Tonya Crooks, celebrity brow expert

 Need another reason to take a warm-weather vacation?
 Here's one.
 “Your brow hairs grow faster in the summer because of the warm weather and the fact that we’re more active.
-In the winter they slow down.” —Elke Von Freudenberg, celebrity makeup artist and brow specialist.
+In the winter, they slow down,” says Elke Von Freudenberg, a celebrity makeup artist and brow specialist.

-The shape of your brow bone and the brows themselves keep rain, moisture, and sweat away from your eyes so your vision stays clear.
+The shape of your brow bone and the brows themselves keeps rain, moisture, and sweat away from your eyes so your vision stays clear.
 It's the reason you have eyebrows.

 “Brow gel is a recent thing.
 Today’s brows are a more groomed version (well-shaped and trimmed) of the thick, full brows from the ’80s.
 But back in the day, we used clear mascara to hold our brows thoughtfully in place.
 Today we have products that not only specifically are meant to hold the shape of the brow, but [are] waterproof to protect against sweat.” —Tonya Crooks